 When you integrate a third-party application with Klaviyo, the two platforms exchange information.
 Most data exchange with Klaviyo is one-way; data is pulled into your Klaviyo account so you can leverage a broad scope of your customers' data within Klaviyo.
 In this article, we'll provide a brief overview of what types of data are exchanged between Klaviyo and external apps, and where that data is found in your Klaviyo account.

 Klaviyo syncs several types of data with external applications:

 Events are populated along a customer's timeline each time they take a certain action.
 Within a Klaviyo account, each type of event is called a metric.
 For example, Active on Site, Placed Order, and Fulfilled Order are all event metrics that are synced to Klaviyo.
 There can be multiple instances of event data for one contact, as long as they take the corresponding action more than once.
 For instance, when a customer places several orders on your website, they will have several Placed Order metrics listed on their timeline.

 - Profile Data

 Profile data describes an aspect of a contact's identity.
-Profile data is made up of special properties and custom properties.
-Special properties are natively tracked within Klaviyo and include attributes such as First Active, Last Active, Source, First Name and Last Name.
+Profile data is made up of Klaviyo properties and custom properties.
+Klaviyo properties are natively tracked within Klaviyo and include attributes such as First Active, Last Active, Source, First Name and Last Name.
 Custom properties are additional profile data which are often specific to your business.
 You have the option to create your own custom properties within Klaviyo such as gender, birthday or product preference.
 Custom properties can also be pulled in through a third-party app integration.
 For example, you can import reviews, ratings or other information not natively tracked within Klaviyo via third-party is not natively tracked within Klaviyo through a third-party app integration.

 - Catalog Data